Immanuel provides three opportunities each weekend for the Church to gather to hear God’s Word, receive His gifts, and praise His name.

 Sundays:

-In Lutheran Service Book we joyfully and reverently utilize the holy Christian Church’s historic liturgies and hymnody, which have arisen over the centuries.
-Though used as our tradition, we never let them become a “law of man” over us.
+Though our worship has traditional roots, tradition is not a “law of man” over us.
 Other musical pieces, often considered more “contemporary,” as well as other special Orders of worship are occasionally employed to ring out the Good News of Jesus Christ.

 Whether you missed a service or would like to get a taste of worship at Immanuel, you can take a look through the service archives.